cyberark/secrets-provider-for-k8s/README.md

 # CyberArk Secrets Provider for Kubernetes

-The CyberArk Secrets Provider for Kubernetes enables DAP to retrieve secrets stored and managed in the CyberArk Vault.
+The CyberArk Secrets Provider for Kubernetes enables Conjur Enterprise (formerly known as DAP) to retrieve secrets stored and managed in the CyberArk Vault.
  The secrets can be consumed by your Kubernetes or Openshift application containers.
-To retrieve the secrets from Conjur or DAP, the CyberArk Secrets Provider for Kubernetes runs as an init container or application container and fetches the secrets that the pods require.
+ To retrieve the secrets from Conjur or Conjur Enterprise, the CyberArk Secrets Provider for Kubernetes runs as an init container or application container and fetches the secrets that the pods require.

 To deploy the CyberArk Secrets Provider for Kubernetes as an application container, supporting multiple applications please see the [Secrets Provider helm chart](helm).

 ## Supported Services
-- DAP 11.1+
+- Conjur Enterprise 11.1+

 - Conjur OSS v1.4.2+